Student comment on the capstone Heading link

 - conclusions of the research.

-- a clear statement of the design, creative, or business issue that the student is attempting to tackle through an original work;
+- a clear statement of the design/creative/business/social issue that the student is attempting to tackle through original work;

 - background on the artistic field or technological area in which the student is attempting to make a contribution (i.e., what has been done in this area of creative arts or technological design in the past and how this frames the student’s approach);